 APT Members do not support overregulation nor regulatory methods that are too stringent and inflexible, to allow the operation of existing and new satellites with the possibility to make adjustments to them, in order to comply with the established orbital tolerances.

-APT Members support Method A2 presented in the draft CPM Report together with the consideration in that Method, implementable and practical values, for example, 100 km for orbital altitude and 3 degrees for orbital inclination.
+APT Members support Method A2 presented in the draft CPM Report together with the consideration in that Method of implementable and practical values, i.e. 70 km for orbital altitude and 3 degrees for orbital inclination.

 3.2 Summary of issues raised during the meeting